managing pharmaceutical rebates

 Ensuring Compliance

 Compliance is a critical aspect of contract management.
-Pharmaceutical companies must adhere to various laws and regulations, including the Anti-Kickback Statute and False Claims Act in the U.S. It's important to have robust systems to track and report all rebate transactions accurately.
+Medicaid services play a crucial role in this context, as managed care organizations (MCOs) are often contracted by states to administer Medicaid pharmacy benefits.
+Pharmaceutical companies must follow laws like the Anti-Kickback Statute and False Claims Act in the U.S. They need strong systems to track and report all rebate transactions accurately.

 Utilizing Technology for Contract Management